+Federal Returns

-Federal Returns - Indicate which type of federal return you filed and list any years during the past five for which you were audited by the IRS.
+Indicate which type of federal return you filed and list any years during the past five for which you were audited by the IRS.

+Interest Deducted

-Interest Deducted - Enter the total amount of interest deducted on your federal return that you used in computing your federal taxable income on line 1.
+Enter the total amount of interest deducted on your federal return that you used in computing your federal taxable income on line 1.

+Schedule A

-Schedule A Computation of Business Allocation Percentage and Alternative Business Allocation Percentage for Minimum
+Computation of Business Allocation Percentage and Alternative Business Allocation Percentage for Minimum Taxable Income Base

-Taxable Income Base - Use Schedule A to allocate your business income (a component of entire net income) and business capital.
-Foreign airlines should consult TSB-M-94(2)C before completing Schedule A. See page 4 of these instructions for special information on foreign airlines.
+Use Schedule A to allocate your business income (a component of entire net income) and business capital.
+Foreign airlines should consult TSB-M-94(2)C before completing Schedule A.